nohaapav/nohaapav/README.md

 Hello!
-My name is **Pavol**.
+My name is **Pavol Noha**.
 I'm a full stack dev & consultant currently based in Prague.

 If you have something of my interest, please drop me a message.